willfurnass/sge-gpuprolog/README.md

 qsub -q gpu.q -l gpu=1 gpujob.sh
 ```

 The `CUDA_VISIBLE_DEVICES` environment variable should then be defined in the environment of the job, which contains a comma-delimited string of device indexes, such as `0` or `0,1,2`.

+The CUDA library will then only be able to see the devices with these indexes, which, from the API have been reindexed from 0.
+For example, if within a `qsh` session `CUDA_VISIBLE_DEVICES=3,7` then one can call the `cudaSetDevice(0)` C function to use the first of the two assigned GPUs (original index of 3) or `cudaSetDevice(1)` to use the second (original index of 7).

 CUDA will then use to identify the subset of devices to be used.